FINANCIAL, REAL ESTATE, U.S.

 The Biggest Takeaways

 The great news is that individual homeowners are holding the majority of the housing stock in nearly every sector except for multifamily units.
-Mom-and-pops are in strong force in the single-family rental homes, vacation rentals, and manufactured housing communities and mobile home parks, beating out the mid-side and large investors.
+Mom-and-pops are in strong force in the single-family rental homes, vacation rentals, and manufactured housing communities and mobile home parks, beating out the mid-size and large investors.

 Though there has been a misconception as to how many houses are actually being bought by the big investors, it is quite clear that the big institutional investors are making bold moves and engineering the industry to work in its favor.
 From policies to regulations, zoning, affordable housing programs, tax credits, lobbying, fraudulent land grabs, and big money – they are on a trajectory to one day monopolize the entire real estate market unless swift action is taken on the local, state, and federal level.
 That said, individuals and the smaller mom-and-pops are still very much in this game and can continue to build on their own real estate investments.